Polishing a wooden floor is one of the most time-consuming chores. However, today various methods can easily make the floor shiny.

 In addition, without sealant, the material deteriorates faster, ie moisture penetrates more easily, and the floorboards become deformed.

 What is the best way to polish a wooden floor?

-What should be used to polish a wooden floor?
+What you can use to polish a wooden floor?

 There are various products for polishing wooden floors in stores.
-Traditional wax is still used for wood.
+Traditional wax is still a good idea.
 However, if the tree is special, you need to use other means.